YaolangZhong/volatility_analysis_fork/README.md

 Function to reconstruct a $N$-length vector of $\hat{w}_{n}$ from the $(N-1)$-length vector without the numeraire country.

 ### objective_w_hat_reduced
-Function to calculate $ZW2_n$ for countries other than the numeraire country following (R-1) and returns the max-absolute value of the $\{ZW2_n\}$ vector.
+Function to calculate the normalized trade deficit $ZW2_n$ for countries other than the numeraire country and returns the max-absolute value of the $\{ZW2_n\}$ vector.
 Used as the objective function for solving equilibrium.

 ### <span style="color: grey; ">objective_w_hat</span>
 Function to calculate $ZW2_n$ for all countries (including numeraire country).
 No longer used.